Investigation of the Challenges of Underwater-Visual-Monocular-SLAM: Image Enhancement / Restoration

 \subsection{Heuristic methods}

 Heuristic-based methods for underwater image restoration exploit specific underwater environment characteristics.
-Li et al.'s underwater dark channel prior (UDCP) \cite{li2016underwater} uses the dark channel prior principle to estimate transmission and restore the image.
-Kim and Lee's adaptive histogram equalization (AHE) \cite{kim2017enhancement} applies histogram equalization to small image regions for contrast enhancement.
+The underwater dark channel prior (UDCP) \cite{drews2013transmission} uses the dark channel prior principle to estimate transmission and restore the image.
+Mohan's adaptive histogram equalization (AHE) \cite{MOHAN2020941} applies histogram equalization to small image regions for contrast enhancement.
 Pizer et al.'s contrast-limited adaptive histogram equalization (CLAHE) \cite{pizer1987adaptive} limits contrast enhancement to prevent over-amplification of noise.
 In \cite{köser2021robustly}, the authors present a practical approach to compensating for these lighting effects on flat seafloor regions found in the Abyssal plains.
 The method is parameter-free and performs robust statistics-based estimates of additive and multiplicative nuisances without requiring explicit parameters for light, camera, water, or scene.
 Although heuristic models can produce impressive outcomes in situations that align with their underlying assumptions, their results may lack consistency in other scenarios.
 Moreover, they do not assure to adhere to physical principles.